cs440lang/midterm-exam-spring22/README.md

 We have provided you with test cases in "midterm-test.rkt".
 Feel free to add to and alter any and all tests, as we will be using our own test suite to evaluate your work.

-Note that passing all the tests *does not guarantee full credit*!
-Partial credit may also be awarded by failing tests.
+Note that passing all the tests does not guarantee full credit!
+Partial credit may be awarded to implementations that fail tests.
+That said, code that fails to compile will receive little (if any) credit.

 ## Grading